-Fixed mortgage rates are getting increasingly competitive with rates at all time lows, but deciding on the right time to fix is difficult.
+Fixed mortgage rates are still competitive despite rates rising, but deciding on the right time to fix is difficult.

-Mortgage rates have fallen to historic lows, but how for much longer?
-The question is a hot topic for many homeowners and hopeful first time buyers concerned about their repayments.
+Mortgage rates have fallen to one of the lowest points sine the millennium, but how for much longer?
+The question is a hot topic for many homeowners and hopeful first-time buyers concerned about their repayments.

 Fixed rate mortgages

 Find a fixed rate mortgage if you're remortgagingFixed rate mortgages

 How much longer will low mortgage rates last?